 LONDON, Aug 28 (Reuters) - World stocks rose to a six-month high on Tuesday, lifted by investor optimism that a U.S.-Mexico deal to overhaul the North American Free Trade Agreement will go some way to averting a global trade war.

-Wall Street was set to open slightly higher again, futures markets signalled , while the dollar slipped to a four-week low.
-Implied volatility across currencies and equity markets also eased, as investors took on greater risk.
+The dollar slipped to a four-week low and implied volatility across currencies and equity markets also eased, as investors took on greater risk appetite.
 Emerging market stocks hit their highest since Aug.
 9.

 "Global trade tensions have undoubtedly been the most significant source of risk in 2018," said Hussein Sayed, chief market strategist at FXTM.